WaDadidou/React-Redux-Webpack-skeleton/README.md

 yarn build (or npm run build) : building the project (output -> dist).

 **Infos**
 You can put your images, fonts and other media stuff into public/assets.
+You must add a .env file (example : .env.dev)

 React :
 Full functionnal components with React hooks is possible.